top of page

 Food with moderate purine content

-Fish, with exception of the species mentioned above
+Fish, except the species mentioned above

 White meat ( chicken, turkey, crocodile)